Residential and Commercial Real Estate

 Rent Contract Agreement Drafting and Enforcement

-A rent contract agreement is the written instrument that governs the relationship between a landlord and a tenant.
+A rent contract agreement — also called a rental contract agreement or a lease of contract agreement — is the written instrument that governs the relationship between a landlord and a tenant.
 It is enforceable when seven core elements are present: parties, premises, term, rent, deposit, default and signatures.
 The same logic that makes a simple contract agreement enforceable under the Restatement (Second) of Contracts also governs a residential or commercial lease contract agreement: identifiable parties, mutual assent, lawful consideration, definite subject matter, and the absence of disqualifying defenses.

 Updated May 7, 2026~16 minute readBy Jessica Henwick, Editor-in-Chief